heyhotcake/ShelfEye/SYSTEM-RESILIENCE-GUIDE.md

 - Pi seems frozen

 **Steps:**
-1. Unplug and replug the Pi (as you did)
-2. Wait 2-3 minutes for full boot
+1. Wait 4-5 minutes for full boot (startup can take time)
-3. SSH in and check:
+2. SSH in and check:
    ```bash
    # Check if watchdog is running
    sudo systemctl status watchdog